boazbk/crypto/lec_02_computational-security.md

 from itertools import product # Import an iterator for cartesian products

 # Gets ciphertext as input and two potential plaintexts
-# Positive return value means first is more likely,
-# negative means second is more likely,
-# 0 means both have same likelihood.
+# Returns the correct plaintext, assuming the two are the only possibilities.
 #
 # We assume we have access to the function Encrypt(key,ciphertext)
 def Distinguish(ciphertext,plaintext1,plaintext2):
-    for key in product([0,1], repeat = 128): # Iterate over all possible keys of lenght 128
+    for key in product([0,1], repeat = 128): # Iterate over all possible keys of length 128
         if Encrypt(key, plaintext1)==ciphertext:
             return plaintext1
     return plaintext2